connordelacruz/webdriver-test-tools/README.md

 ## Overview

-This project aims to reduce the amount of time and additional code required to automate front-end testing by providing utilities and conventions for building test suites.
+This project aims to reduce the amount of time and additional code required to automate front-end functional testing by providing utilities and conventions for building test suites.

 ## Prerequisites